basujindal/pyweb/README.md

-# Instructions for the conducting the experiments are in SOP.md
+# Instructions for conducting the experiments are in SOP.md

 ## Requirements